fabi8bit/ultimate_battleship/README.md

 ## Data model and data flow
  For the data model I was entirely inspired by the one used in the Ultimate Battleship example presented during the course.
 I changed the names of the classes and functions, and figured out what would be the best way for data flow.
  I tried to keep all the functions "atomic" as suggested during the course.
- The data flow goes as follows:
+ The data flow goes as follows as you can also check in the simplified [flowchart](readme_assets/ultimate_battleship_flowchart.png):
- - The screen will be cleared and a welcome message as well as a hint are displayed.
+ - The screen will be cleared and a welcome message is displayed.
+ - The User will be asked if wants to display the game instructions.
  - The User will be asked to type the name, and this value will be assigned as the name for the player when the Battllefield class is instantiated.
  - The User will be asked to insert the desired size for the battlefield grid and fleet.
 This value will be passed for the instance creation.
  - The computer and the player instances will be created: The Battlefield class stores grid size, fleet size, name, type (this value will be used for if statements inside the functions), opponent guesses, ships coordinates.
 The class also has methods like the grid print, random coordinates generator, ships coordinates list creator, opponent guess list creator.